project-zot/project-zot.github.io/docs/admin-guide/admin-monitoring.md

 }
 ```

-> **Tip:**
+> :bulb:
 > The zxp module does not have Prometheus integration.
 >
-> The zxp module is not needed with a full `zot` image.
+> The zxp module is not needed with a full zot image.

 ## Benchmarking zot with zb

-The [zot project](https://github.com/project-zot/zot) includes the `zb` tool, which allows you to benchmark a `zot` registry or any other container image registry that conforms to the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec) published by the Open Container Initiative (OCI).
+The [zot project](https://github.com/project-zot/zot) includes the `zb` tool, which allows you to benchmark a zot registry or any other container image registry that conforms to the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec) published by the Open Container Initiative (OCI).

-The `zb` tool is useful for benchmarking `zot` registry workloads in
+The `zb` tool is useful for benchmarking zot registry workloads in
 scenarios such as the following:

 -   comparing configuration changes